All you need to know

 You may use microphones of headsets or headphones if you place them visibly on the workstation.
 You are not allowed to wear headsets and headphones.

-The proctoring system runs exclusively on this browser!
+- The proctoring system runs exclusively on these browsers!

 Windows 7 or higher, Mac OS X or higher and most Linux systems.